-There is no use having a fantastic identity, if you do not have a market to present it too!
+There is no use having a fantastic identity if you do not have a market to present it too!
 All of your branding decisions should be based on your target market to gain maximum potential from your brand.
-Use my client blueprint to better define your market and in turn, better define your brand.
+Download my FREE Brand Discovery workbook to better define your market and in turn, better define your brand.

 Choosing a colour scheme for your company can be an exciting and daunting process.
 The most common question asked is “Does the colour matter? ” – The answer is yes.
 Colours are so important in your design!
 Believe it or not, different colours can make us subconsciously make us feel different things.
 Armed with this knowledge, how do you want people to feel about your business when they see your logo?